ruderngespra/logit-js/README.md

 ### Known Issues
 - variables that are assigned return values of update expressions may produce an infinite loop
+- option `--remove` does not yet work stable in vscode

 ### Wishlist
 - Atom Plugin